Information and Resources for

 Sunday, November 12 at 6:30 p.m. | Floris UMC

-Join Rev. Tom Berlin, pastor of Floris UMC and member of the Commission on a Way Forward for How to Have the Conversation: Boldly Engage in Dialogue around the Way Forward.
-This event is free and open to all but registration is required.
+Rev. Tom Berlin, pastor of Floris UMC and member of the Commission on a Way Forward presented How to Have the Conversation: Boldly Engage in Dialogue around the Way Forward on November 12.

 Q&A With Mike Slaughter and Tom Berlin